Grand Duchy of Lithuania and Belarus: History of the project

+1917

+March–November

-After the overthrow of the Russian autocracy during the February Revolution (1917) and the establishment of the Russian Provisional Government in Petrograd, the leaders of the MSA, led by Edward Woyniłłowicz, moved towards realizing the political subjectivity of Belarus, although they did not postulate a clearly defined form—this depended on changing external circumstances.
-Through the vice-chairman of the MSA, Raman Skirmunt, who was Edward Woyniłłowicz's closest friend and "right hand," the Minsk conservative nobles wanted to influence socialist parties and organizations in the Minsk Governorate.
+After the overthrow of the Russian autocracy during the February Revolution (1917) and the establishment of the Russian Provisional Government in Petrograd, the leaders of the MAS, led by Edward Woyniłłowicz, moved towards realizing the political subjectivity of Belarus, although they did not postulate a clearly defined form—this depended on changing external circumstances.
+Through the vice-chairman of the MAS, Raman Skirmunt, who was Edward Woyniłłowicz's closest friend and right-hand man, the Minsk conservative nobles wanted to influence socialist parties and organizations in the Minsk Governorate.
 They aimed to secure a moderate program of agrarian reforms in Belarus (preventing the abolition of private land ownership and nationalization without compensation) and, in mid-April 1917, sought to achieve autonomy for Belarus within Russia from the Provisional Government, as well as the introduction of the Belarusian language and history in schools, democratic elections to local authorities, compensation for war damages, and more.

+November: Requesting German arrival in Minsk

 Card from the All-Russian Agricultural Census of 1917, where Count Jerzy Hutten-Czapski personally indicated his nationality as "Belarusian".

-After the October Revolution in Russia and the establishment of Bolshevik power in Petrograd (who abolished private land ownership via the Decree on Land on 26 October 1917), the MSA leaders sent a delegation of representatives of the Polish Council of the Minsk Land across the front line to meet with German General Max Hoffmann (1869–1927) in Brest.
+After the October Revolution in Russia and the establishment of Bolshevik power in Petrograd (who abolished private land ownership via the Decree on Land on 26 October 1917), the MAS leaders sent a delegation of representatives of the Polish Council of the Minsk Land across the front line to meet with German General Max Hoffmann (1869–1927) in Brest-Litovsk.
 They proposed that the Germans occupy the territory of Belarus up to the Dnieper River, promising assistance through the creation of their own military units.

 After the meeting in Brest, the delegation went to Warsaw to establish contact and achieve rapprochement with the semi-independent pro-German Polish Regency Council of the Kingdom of Poland.
 Their plans were guided by the principle "anything but Russia".
-The leaders of the MSA, also guided by the principle of maintaining the political subjectivity of Belarus, declared to the Polish Regency Council via their delegates that they desired Belarus's exit from the influence of Bolshevik Russia, but "without the intention of directly incorporating Belarus into Poland".
+The leaders of the MAS, also guided by the principle of maintaining the political subjectivity of Belarus, declared to the Polish Regency Council via their delegates that they desired Belarus's exit from the influence of Bolshevik Russia, but "without the intention of directly incorporating Belarus into Poland".
 The Regency Council in Warsaw included a longtime friend of Count Jerzy Hutten-Czapski, priest Zygmunt Chełmicki.